Sudan Tribune: Plural news and views on Sudan

-Two in the first and paragraphs (1) and (7) have been corrected
+Paragraphs (1) and (7) have been corrected

 April 28, 2020 (KHARTOUM) - U.S. Special Envoy to Sudan Donald Booth said he tried to convince the SPLM-N al-Hilu to engage in peace talks with the Sudanese government and stressed that he told them that his country would not support their demand for self-determination.